ahum/bindi/README.md

 * single prop expression: `{{foo}}`
 * custom event names: `x="{{foo::input}}"`
 * nested prop expression: `{{foo.bar}}`
+* `on-click="xxxxx"` - just to get an idea of how to handle events.

 ## not supported
 * computed expressions? no